liferay/liferay-docs/develop/tutorials/articles/audience-targeting/reporting-user-behavior-with-audience-targeting.markdown

 3. Of course, you still need to make some changes to define how your report works.
 Open the Java class file that was created (e.g.,`HitsByCountryReport.java`).
-Some of the methods that you can implement to modify your report behavior are:
+Here are some of the methods that you can implement to modify your report behavior:

-    * `getReportType`: determines which resource the report is associated to.
+    * `getReportType`: determines the associated resource for the report.
 By default, the resource is a Campaign, but you can change it to User Segment to create a report for this type of resource.